Hawaii Administrative Rule Process

 DOBOR drafts a proposed rule (or amendment) in Ramseyer format using the informal comments it receives, which is reviewed by the Department of the Attorney General for legal issues.
 DOBOR then brings the proposal to the Board of Land and Natural Resources (BLNR) for approval to hold public hearings.
 DOBOR also brings the proposal to the Small Business Regulatory Review Board (SBRRB) for public hearing approval if there are small business impacts.

 Public Hearing Phase

 Public hearings are held to allow all interested persons the opportunity to provide testimony on the proposal.
 Public hearings follow the process in Section 91-3, HRS, and are held in-person on the island(s) where the rules would have an impact.
-However, in the interest of public health and safety due to the COVID-19 pandemic, DOBOR now holds public hearings by Zoom Webinar.
+Alternatively, DOBOR may also hold public hearings by Zoom Webinar.

 Post-Public Hearing Phase

 Based on public hearing testimony, the proposal may be revised, if necessary.
 DOBOR then brings the proposal to BLNR for post-public hearing approval and adoption.
 DOBOR also brings the proposal to SBRRB for post-public hearing review and approval if there are small business impacts.

 The Governor makes the final decision to approve or deny the proposal.
 If approved by the Governor, the rule is filed with the Office of the Lieutenant Governor and will have the force and effect of law ten (10) days after it is filed.